-- (a) On his own target If a competitor fires more than the required number of shots on a target card, he will be scored only the required number of hits of lowest value minus a penalty equal to the highest score in the target per target (not cumulative scores from the match). - (b) On the target of another competitor If a competitor fires more than the required number of shots for a target card and one or more hits are on a target other than his own, all shots on the targets of others will be brought back to the corresponding bullseye(s) on his own target and scored as outlined in Rule 13.7 (a) (excessive hits) and Rule 13.8 (cross-fires).
+(b) On the target of another competitor - If a competitor fires more than the required number of shots for a target card and one or more hits are on a target other than his own, all shots on the targets of others will be brought back to the corresponding bullseye(s) on his own target and scored as outlined in Rule 14.7 (a) (excessive hits) and Rule 13.10 (cross-fires).
 An excessive hit fired on a target other than your own will be brought back as a miss (0).